 Your walking tour will cover:

-- Why did the convicts come?
-A clear context to transportation
+- Why were the convicts sent here? : A clear context to transportation

 - The voyage, landing and mishaps of the First Fleet

-- Starvation, sickness and struggles of the early convicts
+- Starvation, sickness and struggles at the first hospital

 - A visit inside Customs house and the Argyle stores